Peugeot 208 review

 The Peugeot 208 is affordable, stylish and good to drive but it's still beaten by the Ford Fiesta overall

-Whatever model you choose, you’ll get the same well-built and stylish interior, plus enough room to accommodate five adults at a squeeze.
+Whichever model you go for, you’ll get the same well-built and stylish interior, plus enough room to accommodate five adults at a squeeze.
 The Peugeot 208 also rivals the best in the class for boot space, plus there’s plenty of useful storage in the cabin.
 All models get the scaled down steering wheel and raised dials – also seen in the 2008 crossover and 308 hatchback.

-The Peugeot 208 still manages to stand out from the supermini crowd thanks to its daring styling and both three and five-door models get the same crisp lines and neat detailing.
+The Peugeot 208 still manages to stand out from the supermini crowd thanks to its daring styling, while both three and five-door models get the same crisp lines and neat detailing.
 The 2015 facelift added LED tail-lights, while up front there’s a revised grille with a squarer, more jutting opening than before, plus there are new alloy wheel designs across the range.

 The Peugeot 208 is loosely based on the same underpinnings as the old 207, which means it’s a composed and capable performer on the road.

 Traditionally, Peugeot models have been famed for their soft and quiet ride – and overall the 208 does a good job of upholding this reputation.
 It feels a little firm at low speed and can crash into potholes, but once up to speed the Peugeot soaks up bigger lumps and bumps well.
 On the motorway the 208 tends to fidget, though, while noise isn’t as well isolated as some rivals.

 Petrol powered models use a line-up of three-cylinder engines.
-The entry-level 68bhp 1.0-litre VTi unit is smooth and keen to rev, but it feels a little sluggish in the 208, so most buyers will be better of the livelier 82bhp 1.2-litre VTi.
-There’s also a 120bhp 1.6-litre VTi that’s only available with an old-fashioned four-speed automatic gearbox, plus the luxurious XY can be specified with a powerful 156bhp 1.6-litre THP turbo.
+The entry-level 68bhp 1.0-litre VTi unit is smooth and keen to rev, but it feels a little sluggish, so most buyers will be better off with the livelier 82bhp 1.2-litre VTi, or better still the turbocharged 108bhp PureTech.
+The latter feels like a much bigger engine and is much more at home on the motorway.

-All versions get Peugeot’s slightly vague five-speed manual, while the 1.2-litre VTi can be fitted with the firm’s EGC automated manual gearbox – although this transmission is slow-witted, clunky automated manual, and suits the car quite nicely.
-A precise six-speed manual is reserved for the higher-powered 1.6-lire HDI and all 1.6-litre petrol models, and we'd recommend this over the five-speed - in the 1.6 BlueHDi, the fiev-speed box suffers from a long throw and widely spaced ratios.
+All versions get Peugeot’s slightly vague five-speed manual, while the 1.2-litre PureTech can be fitted with the firm’s EAT6 automatic gearbox.
+It’s much better than the old slow-witted, clunky automated manual, and suits the car quite nicely.
+A precise six-speed manual is reserved for the higher-powered 1.6-litre HDI and all 1.6-litre petrol models, and we'd recommend this over the five-speed - in the 1.6 BlueHDi, the fiev-speed box suffers from a long throw and widely spaced ratios.

 Sitting at the top of the range is the fiery 208 GTi hot hatch.
 The 2015 update introduced the chassis upgrades and 205bhp power output of the limited edition 30th anniversary model to the standard car.
-The top-spec GTi by Peugeot Sport is the sportiest Peugeot 208.
+The top-spec GTi by Peugeot Sport is the sportiest Peugeot 208 ever.
 It can’t quire match the Ford Fiesta ST for thrills, but the refined GTi’s grown-up driving dynamics and muscular performance gives it the feel of a junior VW Golf GTI.

-The Peugeot 208’s 285-litre boot is smaller than those found on the Ford Fiesta and the Toyota Yaris.
-Plus, it’s hobbled by a high load lip and a small tailgate opening, too, making the luggage area a bit trickier to access.
+The Peugeot 208’s 285-litre boot is smaller than those found on the Ford Fiesta and the Toyota Yaris, plus, it’s hobbled by a high load lip and a small tailgate opening, too, making the luggage area a bit trickier to access.
 However, boot space increases to 1,076-litres when the rear-seats are lowered, offering decent practicality for a supermini.

 Although the Peugeot 208 three-door’s rear seats offer as much room as the five-door’s, headroom is more limited.
 However, the cabin boasts plenty of useful storage, including a number of cup-holders, decent door bins and a deep cubby ahead of the gearlever.
-On the downside, the central armrest can tend to get in the way of your elbow when driving, but it flips up out of position and also contains extra stowage inside, while the large fusebox takes up more than half of the glovebox’s storage capacity.
+On the downside, the central armrest can tend to get in the way of your elbow when driving, but it flips up out of position and also contains extra stowage inside, while the large fusebox takes up more than half of the storage space in the glovebox.

 Rear seat occupants in the Peugeot 208 should enjoy similar amounts of head and legroom as they do in the Ford Fiesta, but you’ll struggle to fit three adults across the narrow rear bench.